Grimy Times

 Felicar Williams, Medicare Fraud, Michigan 2014

-Felicar Williams, 51, of Dearborn, Michigan, was sentenced to five years in prison and ordered to pay $2,431,018 in restitution, representing the amount paid by Medicare for Williams’ fraudulent claims.
+Felicar Williams, 51, of Dearborn, Michigan, was sentenced to five years in prison and ordered to pay $2,431,018 in restitution, representing the amount paid by Medicare for Williams' fraudulent claims.
+Williams was the operator of a Detroit adult day care center.

 The case was investigated by the FBI, HHS-OIG, and the IRS, and was brought as part of the Medicare Fraud Strike Force, under the supervision of the Criminal Division's Fraud Section and the U.S. Attorney's Office for the Eastern District of Michigan.